isomerpages/pa-eastcoast/pages/Healthier East Coast.md

 <p>In support of the <a href="https://www.healthiersg.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Healthier SG</a> initiative by the
 Ministry of Health, we are pleased to launch&nbsp;<strong>Healthier East Coast</strong>&nbsp;(Healthier EC) under the CARING Pillar of our East Coast Plan.
-Healthier EC hopes to provide holistic health support—physical, Mental, and Social—for you and your loved ones.</p>
+Healthier EC hopes to provide holistic health support— Physical, Mental, and Social—for you and your loved ones.</p>
 <p></p>
 <h4><strong>What does Healthier EC encompass?</strong></h4>